grayresearch/CX/CHARTER.md

 ## Introduction / Problem Statement

-RISC-V reserves the custom-\* opcode space, enabling everyone to create new custom extensions and extension-aware software libraries.
-But RISC-V custom extensions are an unmanaged wild west, lacking uniformity, conventions, standards.
+RISC-V reserves the custom-\* opcode space, enabling anyone to create new custom extensions and extension-aware software libraries.
+But RISC-V custom extensions are an unmanaged wild west, lacking uniformity, conventions, or standards.
 This impairs extension reuse.
 Use of one extension in a system may preclude use of another, because the two extensions may have conflicting custom instructions, or may have incompable means of extension discovery, versioning, computation,